Purpose, vision and values

 We are focused on serving:

-- Aboriginal and Torres Strait Islander individuals, groups and corporations
+• Aboriginal and Torres Strait Islander corporations, their directors and members

 Portfolio agency and machinery of government changes